The best offers of the year! Earn up to 200,000 bonus points on select American Express Cards Click here to learn more

 What is not so good about this card

 There isn't too much that is bad about this card.
-Probably the biggest sticking points will be that it is an American Express card which means lower acceptance over Visa or Mastercard.
-While American Express keeps closing the gap on the two big issuers there are still some notable merchants you can't use your American Express card like Loblaw's family of grocery stores, Wendy's and Costco.
+Probably the biggest sticking point will be that it is an American Express card which means lower acceptance over Visa or Mastercard.
+While American Express keeps closing the gap on the two big issuers there are still some notable merchants you can't use your American Express card like Loblaw's family of grocery stores and Costco.

 The next not so good thing is the lower earn rate on out of country purchases.
 Even though it is negated somewhat by having No Foreign Transaction fees there are other cards in the market that also have No Foreign Transaction Fees and earn more points.
-Those included this card's sibling the Scotiabank Passport Visa Infinite Card and the HSBC World Elite Mastercard.
+Those included this card's sibling the Scotiabank Passport Visa Infinite card.
 So if you make a lot of purchases outside of Canada you may want to consider another card or have the Scotia Gold American Express Card for your purchases in Canada and another for outside of Canada.
 And yes you can combine points if you choose to have the Gold American Express and the Passport Visa Infinite Card in your wallet.

 Who should get this card